GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/types.rst

    ['GMOS_RAW', 'UNPREPARED', 'RAW']

-If code incur modifications to the AstroData object that result in changes to the AstroDataTypes, it is necessary to let the system know about it.
+If code applies modifications to the AstroData object that result in changes to the AstroDataTypes, it is necessary to let the system know about it.
 The method ``refresh_types()`` rescan the AstroData headers and reapply the identification rules.
 This type refreshing is used mostly when the processing